yossTheDev/karbonized/README.md

 ## 🏗 Building

-Also you can build tauri as native app for desktop systems thanks to [Tauri Platform](https://tauri.app)
+Also you can build Karbonized as native app for desktop systems thanks to [Tauri Platform](https://tauri.app)

 Run the following command to run Karbonized in your system in development mode: